warpstreamlabs/bento/website/docs/configuration/unit_testing.md

 ### Bloblang Tests

-Sometimes when working with large [Bloblang mappings][bloblang] it's preferred to have the full mapping in a separate file to your Benthos configuration.
+Sometimes when working with large [Bloblang mappings][bloblang] it's preferred to have the full mapping in a separate file to your Bento configuration.
 In this case it's possible to write unit tests that target and execute the mapping directly with the field `target_mapping`, which when specified is interpreted as either an absolute path or a path relative to the test definition file that points to a file containing only a Bloblang mapping.

 For example, if we were to have a file `cities.blobl` containing a mapping: